Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 Genshi considered that thoughtfully.
 "Really?
 The general consensus is that your victory was decisive."

 "Yup, and it was a lie.
 There was just too much area to control and too much resistance in the cities we hadta dig out.
 And it was gonna spill over into the general public, too.
 We hadta stop it, hard.
-That’s why we got so…aggressive."
+That’s why we got so... aggressive."

 Genshi chittered darkly.
 "That’s an understatement of a lifetime.
 You executed the Brotherhood of both Clans and spared only the Associates.
 You castrated any Clanless who were of any assistance to the belligerents.
 The death toll was *vast,* Daar.
-Was that really…necessary?"
+Was that really... necessary?"

 "Has anyone challenged our will since then?"

-"…Admittedly, no."
+"...Admittedly, no."

 "Yup, ‘cuz we won.
 How many Fangs do you think we have right now?"